-- <menu> It is the root element which helps in defining Menu in XML file and it also holds multiple elements.
+- <menu> It is the root element that helps in defining Menu in XML file and it also holds multiple elements.

-- <group> It is an optional and invisible for <item> elements to categorize the menu items so they can share properties like active state, visibility.
+- <group> It is optional and invisible for <item> elements to categorize the menu items so they can share properties like active state, and visibility.